NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

 The number of the allocated block will be stored in the private data field `blockNum` of the object allocated.
 (IMPORTANT&nbsp;NOTE: If block allocation failed, appropriate error code will be written on to the `blockNum` field.
 Care should be taken to check whether the allocation was successful before going ahead with accessing the block!)

+Recall that we have already completed the implementation of `RecBuffer::Constructor2` and `BlockBuffer::Constructor2` in the previous stages.
+If a record block was already allocated to a relation using `RecBuffer::Constructor1` in the past, then `RecBuffer::Constructor2` is used for the subseqent access of the block.
+This constructor, as already seen, involves loading the block from the disk to the buffer (if not already present) and updating the data structures in the [class StaticBuffer](../Design/Buffer%20Layer/StaticBuffer.md).
+Since the block number is already known in this case, it must be passed as an argument to the constructor. `RecBuffer::Constructor2` in turn invokes the parent class constructor `BlockBuffer::Constructor2`, passing the block number as an argument, for performing the required functionality.

-`RecBuffer::Constructor1` is invoked only when:-
+NITCBase requires that the `RecBuffer::Constructor1` be invoked only when **both the conditions** below hold true:

 1. a record is added into a relation (or when a new relation is created, resulting in an insertion into the catalogs) <br/>
-   **AND** <br/>
-2. none of its already allocated blocks (if any) have a free slot to store the inserted record.
+2. none of its already allocated blocks (if any) have a free slot to store the inserted record, implying that insertion cannot be performed without allocating a new block.

 In all the previous stages, such insertion was performed only through the XFS Interface, and we never had to do a fresh block allocation for any relation.
 In this stage, we will be implementing `RecBuffer::Constructor1` and `BlockBuffer::Constructor1` to support record insertions into existing relations.

-Recall that we have already completed the implementation of `RecBuffer::Constructor2` and `BlockBuffer::Constructor2` in the previous stages.
-If a record block was already allocated to a relation using `RecBuffer::Constructor1`, then, subsequent access to the block by creating a memory copy in the buffer must be performed using `RecBuffer::Constructor2`.
-Since the block number is already known in this case, it is passed as an argument to the constructor. `RecBuffer::Constructor2` in turn invokes `BlockBuffer::Constructor2`.

 The methods relevant to adding this functionality are shown in the class diagram below.